readthedocs/ethicalads.io/content/pages/learning-hub/advertiser-guide.md

 >
 > &mdash; Robert W. Bly, "The Copywriter's Handbook"

-The average click through rate (CTR) for display ads across the EthicalAds network is around 0.12%.
+The average click through rate (CTR) for display ads across our network is around 0.12%.
 The best ads perform more than **three times better** than that.

 Here are some features of high quality ads: